Azkae/yank-it/README.md

 ## How to use

 1. Open `chrome://extensions`, enable Developer mode, click "Load unpacked", select the project directory
-2. Click the extension icon → cursor changes to crosshair, hover over elements → blue highlight overlay tracks elements
+2. Click the extension icon → hover over elements → blue highlight overlay tracks elements
 3. Click an element → path copied to clipboard